ZEFIRO-PoliTo/MDO/structures_and_materials/fuselage/docs/Task2_VolumeDistribution.md

 2. **Description**
    - This Python script places 10 volumes (ellipsoids) inside a predefined fuselage geometry created in OpenVSP.
    - The placement ensures that volumes are fully contained within the fuselage and avoids collisions.
-   - Compared to old version, this implementation performs a detailed geometric analysis of the fuselage (bounding box and cross-sections) instead of relying on a simplified tapering function.
+   - Compared to the previous version, this implementation performs a real geometric analysis of the fuselage using vsp.CompPnt01() to sample surface points, instead of relying on a simplified taper function.

 3. **Inputs**
    - Predefined fuselage in OpenVSP format (`input_fuse.vsp3`)